openstack/nova-specs/specs/juno/implemented/virt-driver-numa-placement.rst

 * Enhance libvirt driver to support setup of guest NUMA nodes.
 * Enhance libvirt driver to look at NUMA node availability when launching guest instances and pin all guests to best NUMA node
-* Add support to schedular for picking hosts based on the NUMA availability instead of simply considering the total RAM/vCPU availability.
+* Add support to scheduler for picking hosts based on the NUMA availability instead of simply considering the total RAM/vCPU availability.

 Dependencies